pfheatwole/thesis/source/canopy_aerodynamics.rst

   Interesting: useful to keep in mind when validating an implementation by comparing it to a full lattice method.

-* I'm using airfoil data from XFOIL, which is unreliable post-stall, but I'm including significant post-stall coefficient data anyway to observe how Phillips' method behaves in those regions.
-It's useful to understand how the method behaves in post-stall regions in the event you have accurate post-stall airfoil data. (ignoring the fact that the 3D wing basically shoots that to heck anyway)

-* By using section coefficient data, I'm ignoring cross-flow effects.
-I'm sure the arc of the wing has a significant effect on the boundary layer, which we're assuming is constant over the entire section.

 * Why am I choosing this method?
 It provides a reasonable tradeoff between accuracy and computational efficiency, it seemed easier to implement than